Irysek01/breastcancer-auto-class/README.rst

 You will be able to contribute to this repository just by following these steps:

-1. Go to :menuselection:`Code<> --> Codespaces`
+1. Go to :menuselection:`Code<> > Codespaces`
 2. Click on :guilabel:`Create codespace on main`
 3. Patiently wait...
 This will take a while!

 In the end, a development environment will show up: it will be identical to VSCode + Linux, so you will be able to do **literally everything**.

-Try, for example, running a prediction with our DeepLearning foundation model, by opening your terminal with :command:`Ctrl+ò`: you will see a space on the bottom, where usually there is something like :code:`AstraBert@/workspace/breastcanc-auto-class$`.
+Try, for example, running a prediction with our DeepLearning foundation model, by opening your terminal with :command:`Ctrl + ò`: you will see a space on the bottom, where usually there is something like :code:`AstraBert@/workspace/breastcanc-auto-class$`.

 Now type this instruction in the terminal, pressing :command:`Enter` afterwards.